across the world

 8. Track all applicable tax deductions

 Taxes are unavoidable, but you can minimize your tax liability by preparing in advance.
 Mny attorneys and law firms don’t use tax deductions efficiently because they don’t know the rules.
 The IRS has very specific rules about what deductions are allowed, and if an attorney claims a deduction that they’re not allowed to claim, they could be audited by the IRS.

 When it comes to filing taxes, never wait till the peak tax season.
 Learn about tax laws applicable to law firms in your jurisdiction and what’s better – consult a tax expert.
 It will be of great help and you can significantly reduce your tax liability if possible.

 Setting up an in-house accounting team can be expensive.
 In addition, you will have one more department to supervise.
 Instead, you can outsource accounting services and rest assured about the effective management of the finance and accounting processes of your law firm.
 Besides cost savings, you can get more time for core business operations and client servicing.

 Therefore, it is highly recommended to consider outsourcing legal accounting services to a reliable service provider like Cogneesol.
 We are a global business process management firm offering attorneys, law firms, and legal departments a wide range of accounting services, from accounting setup to financial analysis, from management reporting to reconciliation and tax preparation.

 In order to meet your special needs, we offer custom-made solutions that can include specific services you may need.
 Cogneesol has been providing high-quality services to hundreds of law business clients across the globe since 2008.
-We can help you set up an effective accounting process, clear backlog, streamline functions, and optimize the entire process to add value to your law firm’s bottom line.
-To learn more about us and our service offerings in detail, do not hesitate to contact us today; call us at +1 646 688 2821 Or send an email at firstname.lastname@example.org.
+We can help law firms set up effective accounting processes, clear backlogs, streamline functions, and optimize the entire process to add value to their bottom line.
+To learn more about us and our service offerings in detail, do not hesitate to contact us today; call us at+1 646 688 2821 Or send an email at [email protected].